 Is Drone Surveying Legal?

-Because the sale of drones to civilians is a relatively new concept, it is understandable that there are still some areas that haven’t yet been fully addressed by the law.
+Because the sale of drones to civilians is a relatively new concept, it is understandable that there are still some areas that the law hasn’t fully addressed.
 Therefore, the very first thing any drone owner should ask themselves is whether or not what they intend to use the drone for is legal.
 So, is drone surveying legal?

 - The drone pilot must always keep the drone within their visual line of sight

 - The drones must be flown at a height lower than 400 feet

 - You need a special waiver to fly the drone after dark

 - The drone pilots must be certified to fly by the FAA

 - The drone pilots must pass background checks

 There are also other laws and standards that come with each local government that you must comply with to safely and legally use your drone to carry out land surveys.
 But as soon you have all these legalities out of the way and start using your drone to carry out land survey jobs, you will quickly realize just how much of an added advantage these machines bring to the table.

 The simplest and most precious benefit of drone surveying is immediately apparent even to those who are not professionals in the field.
 Using a drone to take aerial images of vast pieces of land makes the entire process much easier than it would be using traditional methods.
 But it is not all about making your job as a survey professional easier; other immense benefits come with drone surveying.
 These benefits include: